 What We Can Do for You

-Attorneys with the Walton Telken Foster law firm serves clients in and around the Edwardsville area, taking care of all of the various complex elements of their cases concerning workers’ compensation and occupational diseases and illnesses.
+Attorneys with Walton Telken Injury Lawyer serve clients in and around the Edwardsville area, taking care of all of the various complex elements of their cases concerning workers’ compensation and occupational diseases and illnesses.
 We will thoroughly investigate the scene of the accident, file your initial claim or appeal for workers’ compensation benefits, and prepare and file any other necessary legal paperwork, including emergency and hardship petitions.
 We will negotiate and litigate for you and pursue any other beneficial avenues which may be applicable in your case, such as FELA, SSI/SSDI, and Jones Act funds.
 Mostly, we want to get you the benefits you deserve.